danielanywhere/Geometry/README.md

 -   **FPoint3**.
 A three-dimensional single precision floating-point coordinate.

+-   **FQuaternion**.
+A quaternion rotation, complete with FromAxisAngle / ToAxisAngle, FromEuler / ToEuler (ZYX order), FromPitchRollYaw / ToPitchRollYaw (XYZ order), both Lerp and Slerp, Multiplication, Division, Dot Product and all of the other methods and functionality you would expect.

 -   **FRotation3**.
 A three-dimensional single precision floating-point rotation, similar to a point.